wbudic/LifeLog/Current Development Check List.md

     * Alias -> pass -> backup password.
 Information required.
 * Application log needed in the background for System based logs.
 * New CNF Development.
-  * Migration is currently hard to maintain and data export and import is wrongly reliant to CVS.
+  * &#10004; Migration is currently hard to maintain and data export and import is wrongly reliant to CVS.
+  * &#10004; Anons to be enabled.
   * CVS imports/exports are to be made obsolete in the future.
 It is not safe.
-    * This will be savailable via command line.
+    * This will be still available via command line.
 * RTF Documents header lister page, to provide for, new log entry assignment, deletion, edits.
   * There isnt and shouldn't be a full relationship to docs.
 Hence new log entries can link to existing, docs.
 * &#10004;Use the pages cat_list meta data elements for dealing with categories in java scripts.